IMPORTANT PROJECT INFORMATION

 WHAT IS THE PROJECT ABOUT?

-The project aims to find out about the lived experiences of online sperm recipients and to shed light on any potential difficulties or challenges they may face from their interactions with sperm donors.
+The project aims to find out about the lived experiences of online sperm recipients and to shed light on their experiences: from the beginning of their search for a donor, to pregnancy and postpartum.

 The research aims to engage with potential research participants through this website, whilst simultaneously providing an internet platform for recipients of online sperm to share their stories – whatever their experience - with each other.

-This forms part of a Masters by Research psychology research project at Leeds Beckett University and may feed into other ongoing research into this area.
+This forms part of a PhD research project at Leeds Beckett University and may feed into other ongoing research into this area.